-Heteroflexible, sapiosexual, sex-positive, queer, polyamorous, cyberpunk, digital citizen, transhumanist, bodyhacker, ADHD-PI, medicated, roguelike zealot, pro/hobbyist developer, compulsive reader, minimalist, subreddit mod, vape enthusiast, former comedy wrestling referee, former Doomsday Wrestling World Heavyweight Champion.
+Heteroflexible, sapiosexual, sex-positive, queer, polyamorous, cyberpunk, digital citizen, transhumanist, ADHD-PI, medicated, roguelike devotee, pro/hobbyist developer, compulsive reader, minimalist, subreddit/Discord mod, Amiibo collector, bike desk owner, former vape enthusiast, former comedy wrestling referee, former Doomsday Wrestling World Heavyweight Champion.
 Well, my character was.

 I'm something of a hot mess, just without the being-a-hot-mess part.
-I wash my hands a lot, I organize my books by descending size from left to right, I'm fixated on symmetry, and I don't like wearing shoes with laces or anything that I can't sprint in at a moment's notice.
+I wash my hands a lot, I'm fixated on symmetry, and I don't like wearing shoes with laces.
 I travel light, but I'm almost always prepared.
-I keep snacks and bottles of water in my car because I know I will eventually forget them, find them, and be fucking elated to have them.
 I have fetishes for bags and multitools.
 I spend at least 4-8 hours a day reading blogs, books, comics, tutorials.
 I live on the internet, but I don't die without it.
 I haven't yet, anyway.

 Mostly I'm just trying to make my niche as a thinking node in the human organism, and trying even harder not to lose myself in the sense of insignificance that can come with that.